molily/molily.de/_posts/2017-11-25-robust-javascript.md

 }
 ```

 Syntax-wise, `'use strict';` is simply an expression statement with a string literal.
 This code does not do anything when evaluated.
-It’s a meaningful marker for browsers that support ECMAScript 5, and innocuous code for browsers that do not.
+It is a meaningful marker for browsers that support ECMAScript 5, and innocuous code for browsers that do not.

 Enabling the Strict Mode for a script of a function is contagious.
 All code syntactically nested in the script or function also switches to Strict Mode.
 For example: